Key Takeaways

 Property Tax Rate

-In the first quarter of 2024, 1 in every 2,725 homes experienced a foreclosure filing (according to recent data from ATTOM).
-Based on this data, New Hampshire’s foreclosure rate is lower compared to other states.
+In January of 2026, 1 in every 7,454 homes experienced a foreclosure filing (according to recent data from ATTOM).
+Based on this data, New Hampshire’s foreclosure rate is lower compared to other states, and ranks at 41st overall.

 Hottest Local Markets in New Hampshire